amirlb/verbal/README.md

 to oauth2-proxy that authenticates users, which forwards them to the container with the actual Verbal app.
 There is also a checkpointing service, which provides an API that the LLM container can access.

+> [!WARNING]
+> Never put sensitive or important information, or credentials, into Verbal
+> or a machine that runs Verbal.
+Run Verbal only on a virtual machine, preferably
+> on a cloud computer.
+Hackers *will* get and exploit everything there, and
+> *will* direct Verbal to act against your interest.